 A range of grants is available to help you with your recovery.
-If you’re struggling to navigate your options you can speak with a team member at your Local Recovery Centre.

 If you need help with financial decisions after a bushfire, visit the moneysmart.gov.au dealing with natural disasters website for advice.